lucassabreu/gs-cf/README.md

 In this case, ensure that the file is there with the proper lettercase and that’s not ignored on your local `.gitignore` or `~/.gitignore_global`.

-### Modulus

-See the [Modulus blog post](http://blog.modulus.io/deploying-inferno-apps-on-modulus) on how to deploy your Inferno app to Modulus.

 ### Netlify

 **To do a manual deploy to Netlify’s CDN:**